 As you can see, translating money is an extremely valuable activity.
 To be ready when you start the procedure, let’s have a look at a few difficulties experienced when translating Japanese financial documents.

 Number errors: After a long day of translating and staring at the screen, it might be simple to mix up numbers.
-This can be made even more difficult by regional variations in how numbers are shown.
+Regional variations in how numbers are shown can be made even more difficult.

 In Japan, when grouping by myriads, kanji or characters are frequently used as separators: 1億2345万6789 / 1億2345萬6789.
 Commas are used when grouping by thousands.

 As you may imagine, some translators would find that unclear.
 So it is essential to have a detailed guideline about number localization for your Japanese financial translation project.

 Be sure to be aware of Japanese requirements and variations in the Japanese language and formatting.
 This makes sure that your Japanese material has been accurately localized for your target audience and is simple to grasp.

 You should notice Japanese number localization and formatting differences as the following:

 - Japanese people measure in metric units (meters, kilometers, km/h, and degrees Celsius).
 Japanese people typically use jo, which is equal to 1.6 square meters, for measuring space.
 The rice unit is go (1 go is 180 millilitres).

 - Only yen () is accepted as payment in the Japanese market.

 - The format for dates in Japa is year-month-day.